Haji Wright: International career

 Wright is of Liberian and Ghanaian descent.
 He has represented the United States at all levels.
 In May 2022, Wright was called into the United States senior camp by Gregg Berhalter for a CONCACAF Nations League window.

 Wright scored his first international goal on his senior debut for the United States on June 1, 2022, in a 3–0 friendly victory against Morocco.
 In November 2022, Wright was named to the squad for the 2022 FIFA World Cup.
 He scored for the United States in their 3–1 loss to the Netherlands in the round of 16.

 On March 17, 2024, Wright was called up to the national team as an injury replacement for Josh Sargent to compete in the 2024 CONCACAF Nations League Finals.
 On March 21, he scored an extra-time brace against Jamaica in a 3–1 win.

+On May 26, 2026, Wright was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Haji's brother Hanif played on the under-19 team of Bonner SC in 2017.
 Haji's cousins are also active in athletics: Joseph Putu played cornerback for the Florida Gators, his second cousin, Isaac Nana Addai, played for the Liberia national under-23 team as well as Boston City FC, and his third cousin, Joseph Addai, won Super Bowl XLI in 2007 with the Indianapolis Colts.